jhelvy/gglabelr/README.md

 <i class="fa fa-github fa-lg"></i></a>
 <a href="https://shiny.rstudio.com/" target="_blank">Built with <img alt="Shiny" src="https://www.rstudio.com/wp-content/uploads/2014/04/shiny.png" height="20"></a>

-A shiny gadget that helps you interactively annotate a ggplot:
+A shiny gadget that helps you interactively annotate a ggplot.
+Currently supports:

-- Add a label
+- Adding a label
-- Draw a box
+- Drawing a box

 ## Installation

-Currently you can only install the development version of the package via GitHub:
+You can install the development version of the package via GitHub:
 ```
 devtools::install_github('jhelvy/gglabelr')
 ```